 The exception was a lovely couple from Norwich we shared most of our meals with, who were more our age, and I wondered if CMV’s system cleverly placed us together on a table, using age as the common denominator.
 If so, good planning!

 There were two large groups aboard, one from Saga and one from Norway.
 This meant that parts of the ship we wanted to use (for example the observation lounge which we loved) were blocked off for those groups at certain points of the cruise.
-It wasn’t big deal, as there were plenty of other options, but it was a little frustrating when we planned an hour’s book reading one day, and we wanted to watch the world go by, only to find the Norwegian group there having a lecture.
+It wasn’t a big deal, as there were plenty of other options, but it was a little frustrating when we planned an hour’s book reading one day, and we wanted to watch the world go by, only to find the Norwegian group there having a lecture.

 The Norwegian group also tended to stay together in each port, where their guide used a portable PA system to describe everything they could see, so we were quite focused on avoiding them!